 - Pricing: Subscription-based.

-- Pros: Super user-friendly, auto-sorting, great for team budgeting.
+- Pros: User-friendly, auto-sorting, good for partners/teams.

-- Cons: Subscription-based, can be a bit pricey.
+- Cons: Subscription-based; can be pricey.

 - Pricing: Subscription-based.